sadiphil/LING-L545-GC/01_Maxmatch/README_.md

 # Maxmatch is used to tokenise a text or corpus by processing the text character by character to try
 # to find the boundary between two characters.
 Maxmatch uses a dictionary as input for the algorithm to
 # help determine how to tokenise the second text.
+# Maxmatch is used to tokenise a text or corpus by processing the text character by character to try to find the boundary between two characters.
+# Maxmatch uses a dictionary as input for the algorithm to help determine how to tokenise the second text.To determine how good your tokeniser has done,
+# we can implement another python script that will evaluate our method.
+WER measures the word error rate by comparing a reference text and the hypothesis
+# text.
+The reference text is the dictionary and the hypothesis text is the tokenised text.Then you add all of the WER percentages together
+# and divide it by the number of lines.